shahdhoss/shahdhoss/README.md

-<h3 align="center">Hi 👋!
-My name is Shahd, I'm a Computer Science student at  Zewail City and I'm passionate about coding and building cool projects.
-Currently open to collaborating on projects.</h3>
+<h3 align="center">Hi there! 👋 I'm Shahd, a Computer Science student at Zewail City.
+I'm deeply passionate about coding and thrive on building exciting projects.
+Currently, I'm actively seeking opportunities to collaborate on new ventures and projects.</h3>

 ###